awslabs/aws-api-gateway-developer-portal/README.md

 ### UI (/app)

 The UI is a simple React application hosted in a public S3 bucket.
 The client side code communicates with the application backend via an API Gateway proxy API.
+For more information on updating the UI, see `./dev-portal/README.md`.

 ### Application Backend (/lambdas/express)